 Good potting soil is a must for flowers to thrive.
 I can’t for the life of me think of what that netting thing is called, but I knew it would work.
 Just putting soil in the planter wouldn’t be good enough because the water would slip right through leaving the plants to dry up really fast.

 So I stuck the netting down in the planter first, so I could see where I needed to cut it off.
 I only had to cut off maybe a fourth of it.
-Took it back out and cut it.
-My first thought was to also put the part I cut off down in the planter too, but ended up not doing that.
+My first thought was to put the part I cut off down in the planter too, but ended up not doing that.
 I think now after I watered it a couple of times that maybe I should have used it.
 You don’t want too much water dripping down.
 Some is okay and very much needed, but if it’s too much, that means all the water dripped out and none stayed in the soil.
 Good thing to remember when planting flowers and herbs.

 I added soil all the way up to the top of the planter and in between each plant.
 I like to think I know what I’m doing and that I have a green thumb.
 My mom does quite well with planting and growing plants.
 She has taught me everything I know about planting.
 I also have gloves right next to me, but for some reason, I love using my flesh!!!
 I don’t mind the dirty hands and the dirt and soil in my fingernails…I guess!!

-So this is my little garden area which is right next to the garden.
-Here’s to spring and here’s to planting flowers and green thumbs!!!
-Oh yea, and vintage finds baby!!
+So this is my little garden bench which is right next to the garden.
+Here’s to spring and planting flowers and turning cool vintage finds into something wonderful!!